AzureCosmosDB/scenario-based-labs/Retail/Before the HOL - Cosmos DB scenario-based labs - Retail.md

 - Key Vault
 - Storage Accounts
 - Application Insights

+1. Record the values that were exported from the script

 You should follow all steps provided *before* attending the hands-on lab.